 2. Track Everything

 As motivational speaker Peter Drucker once said, “If you can measure it, you can manage it.”
 To help you save your first million it’s incredibly important to track everything.
-And thanks to apps like Personal Capital, it’s never been easier.
+And thanks to apps like Empower, it’s never been easier.

 3. Earn More Money